Duet3D/wiki-content/Duet3D_hardware/Accessories/Duet3D_ADC_daughterboard.md

 * Sensor number (S): as required
 * Sensor type (Y) "ads131.chan0.u" or "ads131.chan0.b" depending on whether unipolar or bipolar operation is required
-* Port name (P) "spi.cs0" if using a 6HC main board, "spi.cs1" for other main boards; except that if this daughter board is fitted on top of another Duet3D daughter board then add 2 to the cs number as usual
+* Port name (P) "spi.cs0" if using a 6HC main board, "spi.cs1" for other main boards; except that if this daughter board is fitted on top of another Duet3D daughter board then add 2 to the cs number. (note you need to prepend the expansion board CAN address if the sensor is on an expansion board)
 * Zero reading (B): the reading required when the ADC reading is at minimum (typically with 0V output from the sensor).
 Defaults to 0 if not provided.
 * Full scale reading (C): the reading required when the ADC reading is at maximum (typically with 10V output from the sensor).
 Defaults to 100 if not provided.